DevExpress-Examples/getting-started-with-tagbox/Angular/README.md

-# Getting Started with DevExtreme Angular TagBox
+# DevExtreme Angular TagBox - Getting Started

-This repository stores Angular source code for the [Getting Started with TagBox](https://js.devexpress.com/Documentation/Guide/UI_Components/TagBox/Getting_Started_with_TagBox/) tutorial.
+This repository stores the code examples of the Angular TagBox component for the [Getting Started with TagBox](https://js.devexpress.com/Documentation/Guide/UI_Components/TagBox/Getting_Started_with_TagBox/) tutorial.
+The TagBox is an editor that allows users to select multiple items from a drop-down list.
+This tutorial explains how to add a TagBox to a page, populate the drop-down list, allow users to search through it, and log the selected item data to the console.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.